marinelcirstea/koffeebrown/README.md

  - The header and footer are loaded with jQuery as templates (or global code if you will)
  - You'll have to start a server for the script to work.
 (You can use Live Server for Visual Studio Code)

- Before you go ahead and use it, please keep in mind that this project is the starting code I wrote to get the website up and running, NOT the end product
+ Before you go ahead and use it, please keep in mind that this project is the starting code to get the website up and running, NOT the end product

  So: The HTML and CSS files should be cleaned up.